samirm00/app-theme/development-strategy.md

 ### Repo

 what branch(es) did you work on?

-1-home
+- 1-home
-2-services
+- 2-services
-3-contactus
+- 3-contactus
-style
+- style
-master
+- master

 ### HTML

 what did you change in the HTML and why?

-add , google fonts , add images instead of icons , change the column width for head and show-case, chaange . why?
+add , google fonts , add images instead of icons , change the column width for the html files  " head and show-case, changed . why?

  I find it more flexible this way and I wanted to changed it accodring to my web site